Acid Stained Concrete WPB

 When an acid stain is applied to concrete, it creates an uneven, translucent, mottled, color.
 The process of coloring gives the surface a similar look to marble, slate, and weathered stone.
 The color may vary as every concrete slab has different chemical compositions.
 Unlike paint; acid staining is not a coating.
 Therefore, the color becomes a perpetual part of the surface.
 It will not peel, flake, or chip.
 Since the stain is translucent, imperfections and cracks in the slab will give characteristics of a weathered look.

 Acid-stained concrete is not a thing that can be done by a newbie.
-There are a lot of things that can go wrong when you apply spills on the driveways or walls, to eating a hole on the floor of the truck or car if not handled in the right manner.
+There are a lot of things that can go wrong when you apply spills on the driveways or walls, from eating a hole in the floor of the truck or car if not handled in the right manner.

 However, an applicator with experience will produce specialized acid-stained concrete.
-You can score intricate designs or etched them into the surface, providing the appearance of stone or tile.
-Some benefits of stained concrete include: custom designing your surface, it is non-allergenic, it is very durable with care, costs less than hardwood, carpet, or tile, and it is easy to clean with a damp mop.
+You can score intricate designs or etch them into the surface, providing the appearance of stone or tile.
+Some benefits of stained concrete include: custom designing your surface, it is non-allergenic, it is very durable with care, costing less than hardwood, carpet, or tile, and it is easy to clean with a damp mop.

 Since surfaces are different, the results will vary between the surfaces.
 It is recommended to test your acid-stained concrete on a small area so as to determine the appearance of the final results.
 The final results will not appear unless the sealer is applied.
 With acid-stained concrete, you still have the ability to see the wood grain in the stain as you can see it through finishing marks or defects.